rijjafarhan/nestProject/README.md

 ### RECEPTIONIST
 1- Add Customer

+2- Notify salesperson

-2- Check Plates if the deal is complete, but the plates have not been processed
+3- Check Plates if the deal is complete, but the plates have not been processed

 ### SALESPERSON
 1- Add Customer

+2- Accept or decline incoming Customer

-2- ID Verification
+3- ID Verification

 ### SALESMANAGER
 1- Create Deal ( The deal information is pulled from the CDK.)